Evening and weekend appointments available!Evenings & Weekends Available

 Please be aware, however, that these indicators are not always present in teen abuse.

 It’s also worth noting that teenagers experiencing emotional and mental health issues that are unrelated to any abuse might display these behaviors.
-In other words, these signs may indicate other issues at play.

 For example, unexplained bruising could be a result of a clumsy child.
 Or it could indicate they are a rough athlete.
 However, if multiple signs are present, it could be related to abuse.